ProfessorJames/hangman/README.md

 ![welcome screen goodbye](docs/images/welcome_goodbye.png)

 ### User selects 'y'
-* If the user eneters 'y' the game begins.
+* If the user enters 'y' the game begins.
 * The programme makes a call to the Google Spreadsheet where various words are saved.
 * The programme randomly selects a word from a predefined list of words for the player to guess.
 * The programmes displays a blank space for each letter in the word (e.g. '________').